mcruz206/LearnAI-Bootcamp/lab02.4-luis_and_search/README.md

 	- **Models**: These classes will be used when we add search to our PictureBot.
 	- **PictureBot**: Here there is a PictureBot.sln that is for the latter sections of the workshop, where we integrate LUIS and our Search Index into the Bot Framework

 > If you don't have Visual Studio installed, no problem!
 See [the Appendix](#Appendix) for details on setting up a Visual Studio VM in Azure.
-If you have already deployed a Windows Data Science Virtual Machine for one of the workshops, you could also use it for these labs.
+If you have already deployed a Windows Data Science Virtual Machine or Visual Studio VM for one of the workshops, you could also use it for these labs.

 ## Collecting the Keys

 Over the course of this lab, we will collect various keys.
-It is recommended that you save all of them in a text file so you can easily access them throughout the workshop.
+It is recommended that you save all of them in a text file, so you can easily access them throughout the workshop.

 >_Keys_
 >- LUIS API: